eboos7/eboos7.github.io/_posts/2023-12-11-Github-Setup.md

 ## Steps
 1. Create SSH keys for both accounts
 2. Adding your SSH Keys to the ssh-agent
-3. Create a Config file and make host entries
+3. Create a config file and make host entries
 4. Add your SSH Keys to github
 5. Cloning github repositories using different accounts